Volume 63, Number 1, July 2003

 We used single-crystalline dots self-assembled under UHV as a model system to discuss micromagnetic properties of sub-micron size magnetic dots and show what properties may or may not be scaled down from macroscopic samples.
 Landau and diamond states were identified by MFM and reproduced by simulations.
 These states are surprisingly well reproduced by the Van den Berg model despite the small dots' size.
 On the contrary, it is argued theoretically that the usual determination procedure of demagnetizing factors Ni's using initial susceptibility or the over-loop area underestimates the real values of Ni's in sub-micron size dots.
 This point is confirmed both experimentally and in simulations.

-75.70.Kw – Domain structure (including magnetic bubbles).
+PACS: 75.75.+a – Magnetic properties of nanostructures / 75.70.Kw – Domain structure (including magnetic bubbles)

-© EDP Sciences 2003
+© EDP Sciences, 2003